kubeshop/botkube-docs/docs/installation/slack/index.md

 ### Add Botkube user to a Slack channel

 After installing Botkube app to your Slack workspace, you could see a new bot user with the name "Botkube" added in your workspace.
-Add that bot to a Slack channel you want to receive notification in.<br/> (You can add it by inviting **@Botkube** in a channel)
+Add that bot to a Slack channel you want to receive notification in.
+You can add it by inviting **@Botkube** in a channel.

 ## Install Botkube Backend in Kubernetes cluster